Pathways to Safe Indigenous Communities Initiative

 About the initiative

-Community services, such as policing, are an important part of supporting community safety and well-being.
+Community services are an important part of supporting community safety and well-being.
 However, to proactively support community protection and well-being, a holistic approach must also include complementary, Indigenous-led initiatives which offer a broad spectrum of community support.

-The Pathways to Safe Indigenous Communities Initiative will provide $103.8 million over 5 years to assist First Nations, Inuit and Métis communities and partners, both on and off-reserve, to implement Indigenous-designed projects to improve community safety and well-being.
+The Pathways to Safe Indigenous Communities Initiative is providing $120 million over 5 years (2021-26) to assist First Nations, Inuit and Métis communities and partners, both on- and off-reserve, to implement Indigenous-designed projects to improve community safety and well-being.

-The Pathways to Safe Indigenous Communities Initiative will not support enforcement activities or fund policing bodies or organizations.
+The Pathways to Safe Indigenous Communities Initiative does not support enforcement activities or fund policing bodies or organizations.

 You can find a list of eligible activities and the terms and conditions of the initiative at: